The University of Memphis

 MUAP 1106, MUTC 1009/1011 with a C‐ or better—if you have not

-successfully completed the prerequisites or have placed into this course by
+successfully completed the prerequisites or have placed into

-exam, notify your instructor immediately.
+this course by exam, notify your instructor

 MUAP 2107 is a